You are no longer required to follow these guidelines. We encourage you to use these guidelines as they are still useful in some settings.

 For people who are higher risk

-If you’re at higher risk of complications of COVID-19 (including if you’re an older adult, consider alternative ways of participating in musical activities, such as connecting remotely.
+If you’re unvaccinated, or immune compromised you’re at higher risk of complications of COVID-19.
+Consider alternative ways of participating in musical activities, such as connecting remotely.

 Offer or explore virtual opportunities for people who are not able to attend, or who may prefer to participate from home.